 Public Input - PM

 Mekeesha Matherly from Clarity shared that at the January EPAC meeting, she asked CD about the newly posted contracts and what it means that CCAF was not awarded the Program contract.
-She was told that CD would speak about it at the February is meeting.
+She was told that CD would speak about it at the February meeting.
 Tyrone Chin replied that while he did say that Brent Jolley would provide an update at February’s meeting, the update has been pushed back.
 TADDAC will receive an update in February and EPAC will receive an update at their March meeting.

 EPAC New Business